tjoignant/LinkedInBot/README.md

 **Tips:**
   - Use a Premium Linkedin profile (to avoid the monthly 1000 profile limit)
-  - Run during the night (if you use "ALL" for every filters)
+  - Run during the night (especially if you use "ALL" for every filters)

 <br />